BrzozowskiPawel/SwiftProgramming/README.md

 </details>

-## Guessing picture - guess whre are the same picture!
+## Guessing picture - guess where are the same picture!
 <details>
   <summary>Click to expand details!</summary>
   Classic game where the user has to find the same pictures. </br>